-§14-8-2-6 HOMEOWNER ASSOCIATIONS, BUSINESS COALITIONS, AND COMMUNITY ORGANIZATIONS
+§14-8-2-6 HOMEOWNER ASSOCIATIONS, BUSINESS GROUPS, AND COMMUNITY GROUPS.

-- A. Homeowner associations, business coalitions, and community organizations may register with ONC by providing the following information: - 1.
+- A. Homeowner associations, business groups, and community groups may register with ONC by providing the following information: - 1.
 A mailing address and an e-mail address where it wishes communications to be sent; such designation may be changed when appropriate. - 2.
-A definition of the physical boundaries of the homeowner association, business coalition, or community organization and/or common interests. - B. Organizations that provide this information with the ONC will have access to all ONC services, including the ability to participate in the ONC's annual Neighborhood Summit.
-However, homeowner associations, business coalitions, and community organizations are not recognized and will not receive notification per the Integrated Development Ordinance (IDO).
+A definition of the physical boundaries of the homeowner association, business group, or community group and/or common interests. - B. Organizations that provide this information with the ONC will have access to all ONC services, including the ability to participate in the ONC's annual Neighborhood Summit.
+However, homeowner associations, business groups, and community groups are not recognized and will not receive notification per the Integrated Development Ordinance (IDO).

-§14-8-2-7 RESPONSIBILITIES OF CITY DEPARTMENTS OTHER THAN ONC
+§14-8-2-7 RESPONSIBILITIES OF CITY DEPARTMENTS OTHER THAN ONC.

 - A. The relevant City department(s) shall notify, via electronic notice, recognized neighborhood associations and recognized neighborhood coalitions whose boundaries include or are within one mile of the following: - 1.
 Changes in City services; and - 2.
-Major infrastructure projects. - B. The relevant City department(s) shall notify, via mailed or electronic notice, recognized neighborhood associations and recognized neighborhood coalitions of major City development or redevelopment per the requirements of the IDO - C. The relevant City department(s) shall notify, via electronic notice, to the recognized neighborhood associations and coalitions within one mile of any City street construction, closure, and/or major repair, other than emergency work. - D. The relevant City department(s) shall notify, via electronic notice, recognized neighborhood associations of filming on City streets within a 300-foot radius of filming. §14-8-2-7- RESPONSIBILITIES OF THE ONC neighborhood coalition has met the requirements for recognition within sixty days of the due date of each association's or coalition's annual report; - 3.
-Annually notify each recognized neighborhood association and recognized neighborhood coalition of its current recognition status through e-mail or U.S. mail; City agencies shall also be advised of association's and coalition's status; - 4.
-Encourage individuals to participate in their relevant existing recognized neighborhood association and recognized neighborhood coalition; - 5.
-Aide City officials, recognized neighborhood associations and recognized neighborhood coalitions, and the general public during the community planning area assessment process outlined in the IDO, emphasizing collaboration and partnerships with all implementing departments; - 6.
-Provide via the ONC website a current list of all city government agencies, their department heads, and corresponding contact information; - 7.
-Advise the public of available grant programs and self-help projects including but not limited to the NeighborWoods Program, the City Neighborhood Sign Program, and the Bernalillo County Neighborhood grant program that could enhance the quality of life within their neighborhoods; - 8.
-Upon request, connect the public with the appropriate City staff or agencies; - 9.
-Upon request, refer individuals and associations to the City Legal Department's
+Major infrastructure projects. - B. The relevant City department(s) shall notify, via mailed or electronic notice, recognized neighborhood associations and recognized neighborhood coalitions of major City development or redevelopment per the requirements of the IDO.

+- C. The relevant City department(s) shall notify, via electronic notice, to the recognized neighborhood associations and coalitions within one mile of any City street construction, closure, and/or major repair, other than emergency work. - D. The relevant City department(s) shall notify, via electronic notice, recognized neighborhood associations of filming on City streets within a 300-foot radius of filming. §14-8-2-8 RESPONSIBILITIES OF THE ONC.